mathisrgt/Blockchain-101/workshops/erc20-102/README.md

 - Claim your points by calling `ex1_claimedPoints()` in the evaluator (2 points).

 ### Calling Another Contract from Your Contract
-- Create a contract `ExerciceSolution` that can claim tokens from the teacher's ERC20.
-Keep track of addresses that claimed tokens and how many tokens they claimed in `ExerciceSolution`.
+- Create a contract `ExerciseSolution` that can claim tokens from the teacher's ERC20.
+Keep track of addresses that claimed tokens and how many tokens they claimed in `ExerciseSolution`.
-- Deploy `ExerciceSolution` and submit it to the evaluator using `submitExercice()` (1 point).
+- Deploy `ExerciseSolution` and submit it to the evaluator using `submitExercise()` (1 point).
 - Call `ex2_claimedFromContract` in the evaluator to prove your code works (2 points).
-- Create a function `withdrawTokens()` in `ExerciceSolution` to withdraw the claimable tokens from `ExerciceSolution` to the address that initially claimed them.
+- Create a function `withdrawTokens()` in `ExerciseSolution` to withdraw the claimable tokens from `ExerciseSolution` to the address that initially claimed them.
 - Call `ex3_withdrawFromContract` in the evaluator to prove your code works (2 points).

 ### Approve and transferFrom
 - Use the ERC20 function to allow your contract to manipulate your tokens.
-Call `ex4_approvedExerciceSolution()` to claim points (1 point).
+Call `ex4_approvedExerciseSolution()` to claim points (1 point).
 - Use ERC20 to revoke this authorization.
-Call `ex5_revokedExerciceSolution()` to claim points (1 point).
+Call `ex5_revokedExerciseSolution()` to claim points (1 point).
-- Create a function `depositTokens()` that allows a user to deposit claimable tokens in `ExerciceSolution` using `transferFrom()`.
+- Create a function `depositTokens()` that allows a user to deposit claimable tokens in `ExerciseSolution` using `transferFrom()`.
 - Call `ex6_depositTokens` in the evaluator to prove your code works (2 points).

 ### Tracking User Deposits with a Deposit Wrapper ERC20
-- Create and deploy an ERC20 (`ExerciceSolutionToken`) to track user deposits.
-This ERC20 should be mintable, with minting authorization given to `ExerciceSolution`.
+- Create and deploy an ERC20 (`ExerciseSolutionToken`) to track user deposits.
+This ERC20 should be mintable, with minting authorization given to `ExerciseSolution`.
 - Call `ex7_createERC20` in the evaluator to prove your code works (2 points).
 - Update the deposit function so that the user's balance is tokenized.
-When a deposit is made in `ExerciceSolution`, tokens are minted in `ExerciceSolutionToken` and transferred to the address making the deposit.
+When a deposit is made in `ExerciseSolution`, tokens are minted in `ExerciseSolutionToken` and transferred to the address making the deposit.
 - Call `ex8_depositAndMint` in the evaluator to prove your code works (2 points).
-- Update the `ExerciceSolution` withdraw function to use `transferFrom()` in `ExerciceSolutionToken`, burn these tokens, and return the claimable tokens.
+- Update the `ExerciseSolution` withdraw function to use `transferFrom()` in `ExerciseSolutionToken`, burn these tokens, and return the claimable tokens.
 - Call `ex9_withdrawAndBurn` in the evaluator to prove your code works (2 points).

 ### Extra Points